johnpeart/johnpeart.github.io/_blogpost/2021-05-01-eurovision-first-listens.md

     That said, there's just something *missing* from it.
 It's like a plane careering down the runway, ready to take off but not building up *quite* enough speed.

-summing-up: |
-  Phew!
-That was a wild ride.
-39 entries later, I think it would be nice to take a trip to [Valletta](https://www.visitmalta.com/en/valletta) in 2022; don't you?
 ---

 Like a phoenix out of the ashes, the Eurovision Song Contest has risen and is returning to our screens this month.
 Huzzah!